Home » Learn » School Programs » Indian Education for All Resources

 Plains Indian Art Trunk

-This trunk fosters an understanding and appreciation for the culture of Plains Indian people.
+This trunk helps to foster an understanding and appreciation for the culture of Plains Indian people.
 Materials in the trunk include examples of traditional Plains Indian arts such as: bead work; quill work; and painted objects.
 A teacher’s guide and curriculum are enclosed.

 Weight: 51 lbs.
 Size: 30 x 15 x 15 inches